 - Find shoes which have good traction and will not cause you to slip’n’slide for whatever reason.

-- Don’t bring any flashy, shiny, expensive looking jewelry.
+- #1 rule for how not to be a tourist: Don’t bring any flashy, shiny, expensive looking jewelry.
 You do not want to draw attention to yourself that you’re wearing expensive jewelry which could feed a family for a month.
 You do not want to be harassed or robbed while abroad.
 Who are you trying to impress abroad anyways?

 Your wedding rings, family heirlooms or gifts are irreplaceable, so keep that in mind before you pack them!